Manipur 48-hour bandh: Effigies of Union Home Minister, Governor burned in Bishnupur

-Imphal: The 48-hour bandh supporters set on fire the effigies of the Union Home Minister, Manipur governor, chief secretary, police chief, and state security advisor during the last day of the 48-hour state bandh called by the Coordinating Committee on Manipur Integrity (COCOMI) on Friday.
+Imphal: The bandh supporters set on fire the effigies of the Union Home Minister, Manipur governor, chief secretary, police chief, and state security advisor during the last day of the 48-hour state bandh called by the Coordinating Committee on Manipur Integrity (COCOMI) on Friday.

 The volunteers of the COCOMI, mostly women, burnt the effigies at Bishnupur bazaar, demanding the resignation of these leaders from their present posts.